excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `onLangChange`

-This callback in triggered when language is changed when the `langCode` prop passed to the Excalidraw component changes.
-It is also invoked on initial mount.
+This callback is triggered when the `langCode` prop passed to the Excalidraw component changes.
+It is also invoked on the initial mount.

 #### `renderFooter`